Risk-taking and Teens: A Delicate Balance

 In today's episode of Mind Your Mind, your host Tim Unsinn talks with Christy Wilkie about suicide warning signs and things you can do to make a difference.
 Christy, a therapist at Dakota Family Services, wants to normalize conversations about suicide so people don't feel like they are suffering alone.
 She says, "There is never a reason to not ask the question, 'Hey, are you OK?'
 Asking the question can save a life."

 In today's episode of Mind Your Mind, your host Tim Unsinn talks with Dr. Wayne Martinsen.
-Dr. Martinsen, Medical Director and Psychiatric at Dakota Family Services, defines wellness as more than just the absence of disease, but as a state of well-being.
+Dr. Martinsen, Medical Director and Psychiatrist at Dakota Family Services, defines wellness as more than just the absence of disease, but as a state of well-being.
 In this episode he will share current wellness research, questions to ask to determine your own well-being, and steps you can take to achieve and maintain wellness.

 When someone in our life has cancer, it's difficult to know what to say or how to help.
 In this episode of Mind Your Mind, Host Tim Unsinn talks to April Morris about how you can best support a friend or loved one who has cancer.
 Morris, an outpatient therapist at Dakota Family Services, shares tips for knowing what/what not to say, and actions that speak louder than words.